Why you may wish to install a SSD

-The next most common form factor is the M2 SATA which plugs into a slot on the motherboard rather than being plugged in to a SATA cable/slot.
+The next most common form factor is the M2 SATA which plugs into a M2 slot on the motherboard rather than being plugged in to a SATA cable/slot.
 This type of drive normally allows the M2 drive to be the boot drive containing the operating system and the normal 2.5" or 3.5" drive to be used as a data drive.

 Then we have the M2 NVME drive which uses a M2 slot connected directly with PCIe which allows the drive to run at least 4X faster than a SATA SSD.
 This is the ultimate in SSD speed, achieving sustained throughput of up to 3GB per second!

-Note: As you can see from the above, if you want the fastest SSD drive, first you must be sure the M2 slot in your PC is connected to PCIe rather than SATA.
+Note: As you can see from the above, if you want the fastest SSD drive, first you must be sure the M2 slot in your PC is connected by PCIe rather than SATA.
 Then, when buying your drive, you must specify a M2 NVME PCIe SSD drive, to take full advantage of the extra speed potential.

 If you think SATA SSDs are fast, read about NVME SSDs.